b-twice/arcgis-rest-toolbox/README.md

 Simple tool to pull feature services from ArcGIS Online into a zipped geodatabase, preserving domain values.

-Provides the option to pull attachments or not (which is not provided in AGO when exporting a FS to a geodatabase).
+Provides the option to pull attachments or not.

+**NOTE** - As of the latter half of 2014, this functionality is now implemented in the directory of a feature service.
+However, this tool can serve as a convenience function and as a saner method for dating and tracking your downloads.

+Read more about how to do this over in the [API](http://services.arcgis.com/help/fsCreateReplica.html)

 ### Pull Attachments

-Interact with Feature Service to pull any photo attachments stored in features.
+Interact with a Feature Service to pull any photo attachments stored in features.
 Builds a local directory as follows:

 Photos -->